Equity, Diversity, and Inclusion

 The PNA recognizes and acknowledges that inequity and exclusion are present within Northwest Seattle and is supported by both historic and current policies and actions in our society.
 People have been marginalized by their race, ethnicity, religion, and immigration status among other factors.
 This has reduced access to the great amenities and services we have in Northwest Seattle.
 We acknowledge and recognize that PNA has areas for growth to become more inclusive as an organization, and have an active EDI Committee.

 We welcome and need your feedback and involvement if this work is going to be successful.
 Please feel free to contact us at [email protected].

-- Ten staff and board representing various program areas and levels of the organization are participating in Peacemaking Circle Process meetings led by the Huayruro Group.
-The circles started in February 2021 and meet biweekly for 12 sessions.
+- Ten staff and board members representing various program areas and levels of the organization participated in Peacemaking Circle Process meetings led by the Huayruro Group.
+The circles started in February 2021 and met biweekly for 12 sessions.
 Read an article about the Peacemaking Circle process written collectively by participating members (April 2021).

 - Reviewed and re-adopted committee charter in March 2021 (Download)